 The 6 Biggest Challenges Facing Children in 2022

-People all the world over were hoping that 2022 will herald the start of a better era after two years of a global pandemic that has set a record rise in child poverty, tested health systems to their limits and is increasingly shaping politics.
-However, multiple interlocking crises look set to characterize the year ahead.
+Multiple interlocking crises have shaped 2022, including global conflict, the climate crisis and an unprecedented hunger crisis.
+People all the world over were hoping that this year would herald the start of a better era after two years of a global pandemic that has set a record rise in child poverty, tested health systems to their limits and is increasingly shaping politics.

 Civilians are seen after a missile struck a residential building during Russia's military intervention in left bank Kyiv, Ukraine on February 25, 2022 | Photo credit: Wolfgang Schwan/Anadolu Agency/Getty Images

 1. Children Living in Conflict Zones